lokidokicoki/dnd-lite/rules.md

 ### Mage

 This includes wizards, sorcerers and all those buggers with gitty-goaty beards, an interest dusty books and wiggling fingers….
 Which may or may not be attached.
-You main attack and defensive is your ability to cast spells.
+Your main Attack and Defence is your ability to cast spells.

+__Kickers__

-You cannot use armor of any type.
-You can use light melee and medium blunt weapons.
+- You cannot use armor of any type.
+- You can use light melee and medium blunt weapons.

 __Stat boosts__